dendronhq/dendron-site/vault/pro.dendron.topic.lookup.md

 To delete [[dendron.lookup.hello]], use the `CMD-SHIFT-D` shortcut on the note that you want to delete.
 Alternatively, you can also launch the `Command Bar` and type `Dendron: Delete Node`

-After a note has been deleted, we automatically surface the parent note (in this case, [[dendron.lookup]]).
+After a note has been deleted, we automatically surface the parent note (in this case, [[pro.dendron.topic.lookup]]).

 ##  Next
-Now that you've seen some of the things you can lookup, its time we talk about [[dendron.schema]].
+Now that you've seen some of the things you can lookup, its time we talk about [[pro.dendron.topic.schema]].
 Click the link or type `dendron.schema` to continue.